w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ## Enhancing the menu using JavaScript

+By using JavaScript, it is possible to react to keyboard usage and mouse movements to improve the user interaction with the menu.

+### Improve mouse support

-By using JavaScript, it is possible to react to keyboard usage and mouse movements.
-As soon as the mouse leaves the menu a timer is started which closes the menu after one second.
+To avoid submenu items vanishing as soon as the mouse pointer leaves the menu, a timer is started which closes the menu after one second.
 If the mouse re-enters the submenu during that time, the timer is canceled and the submenu doesn’t close.

-### Improve mouse support

 {::nomarkdown}
 <%= sample_start('show-overflow') %>